Seeking Truth Through Facts: Intellectual Property in the CrossfireVIEW EVENT DETAILS

-First of eight in our Seeking Truth Through Facts U.S.-China Program Series
+Program 1 of 8 in our Seeking Truth Through Facts U.S.-China Program Series

-On Wednesday, July 14 Asia Society Northern California hosted an off-the-record Executive Roundtable on Intellectual Property in the Crossfire as part of our second annual Seeking Truth Through Facts U.S.-China program series.
-Speakers included Vivienne Bath, Professor of Chinese & International Business Law and Director of the Centre for Asian and Pacific Law at the University of Sydney; Chris Longman, Vice President, Legal Counsel at Qualcomm; and Elaine T.L.
+On Wednesday, July 14 Asia Society Northern California will host an off-the-record Executive Roundtable on Intellectual Property in the Crossfire as part of our second annual Seeking Truth Through Facts U.S.-China program series.
+Confirmed speakers include Vivienne Bath, Professor of Chinese & International Business Law and Director of the Centre for Asian and Pacific Law at the University of Sydney; Chris Longman, Vice President, Legal Counsel at Qualcomm; and Elaine T.L.
 Wu, Principal Counsel and Director for China IP at the Office of Policy and International Affairs (OPIA) in the U.S. Patent and Trademark Office.
-Senior Distinguished Research Fellow and Lecturer in Law at Berkeley Law and Asia Society Northern California Advisory Board Member Mark Cohen moderated the discussion.
+Senior Distinguished Research Fellow and Lecturer in Law at Berkeley Law and Asia Society Northern California Advisory Board Member Mark Cohen will moderate the discussion.

-The discussion explored the challenges facing U.S. companies in doing business in China, discussed the importance of the Phase One trade agreement in addressing IP challenges facing U.S. business, assessed progress in implementing the terms of the agreement, and provided a front-line perspective from businesses and experts doing business in China on Chinese efforts to address IP challenges.
+Intellectual property issues have been front and center in the bilateral relationship between the United States and China for many years and were a key driver behind the trade negotiations that resulted in the Phase One Trade Agreement.
+The discussion will explore the challenges facing U.S. companies in doing business in China, discuss the importance of the trade agreement in addressing IP challenges facing U.S. business, assess progress in implementing the terms of the agreement, and provide a front-line perspective from businesses and experts doing business in China on Chinese efforts to address IP challenges.

-This event was the first of eight in our popular Seeking Truth Through Facts U.S.-China program series, which focuses on new strategic frameworks for the bilateral relationship, plurilateral relationships, rebalancing trade, national security, technology, as well as the global impact of the political and economic landscape.
+This event is the first of eight in our popular Seeking Truth Through Facts U.S.-China program series, which focuses on new strategic frameworks for the bilateral relationship, plurilateral relationships, rebalancing trade, national security, technology, and climate change; as well as the global impact of the political and economic landscape.
 This program will lead up to our annual Future of U.S. & China Conference held in January 2022.

 Vivienne Bath's teaching and research interests are in international business and economic law, private international law and Chinese law.
 She has first class honours in Chinese and in law from the Australian National University, and an LLM from Harvard Law School.
 She has also studied in China and Germany.
 Professor Bath has extensive professional experience in Sydney, New York and Hong Kong, specialising in international commercial law, with a focus on foreign investment and commercial transactions in China and the Asian region.
 Professor Bath speaks Chinese (Mandarin) and German.